 Like Hill, McGraw questioned his identity at a young age after finding out that his dad wasn't his biological father.
-Though his biological father's fame (Frank Edwin "Tug" McGraw Jr. was a minor league baseball player) gave him a slight edge when getting his first single released, McGraw's star rose by his own volition with the release of Not A Moment Too Soon, which reached Top Country Album status in 1994.
+Though his biological father's fame (Frank Edwin "Tug" McGraw Jr. was a minor league baseball player) gave him a slight edge when getting his first single released, the Louisiana native's star rose by his own volition with the release of Not A Moment Too Soon, which reached Top Country Album status in 1994.

-At the start of the Spontaneous Combustion Tour, Hill was engaged to producer Scott Hendricks, and some sources say that McGraw was planning to marry his long-term girlfriend at the time.
+At the start of the Spontaneous Combustion Tour, Hill was engaged to record producer Scott Hendricks, and some sources say that McGraw was planning to marry his long-term girlfriend at the time.
 But the bond between the two musicians was so strong it led them both to reevaluate their current status and come to the conclusion that they couldn't live without one another.

 "We were playing at a country music festival, and we had a trailer that was our dressing room," McGraw told The Boot .
 "I had a big mirror that was in there, and right before I went onstage, I wrote 'Will you be my wife?'...
 I mean, 'Will you marry me?' and I went onstage, and when I came offstage, she had written 'I am going to be your wife, yes.'
 And so, we still have that mirror."

 Creating a New Life As Partners

 The pair were married on October 6, 1996 in Lousiana at McGraw's aunt Barbara's house.
 They started a family with the birth of their first daughter, Gracie, in 1997.
 They welcomed Maggie Elizabeth, their second daughter, in 1998.
 Their third was soon on her way in 2001, but due to medical complications, Audrey Caroline was born early via C-section, weighing only 3 pounds and 11 ounces.
 Her birth was a trying time for the country duo who had to pull together even closer to endure the difficult hand they were dealt until Audrey grew healthier.